 I used photographic film, processed and printed in my darkroom.
-Most of the photographs were made using a large format 8x10" Deardorff View Camera.
-I was fortunate to be a photographer during the period of film.
+Most of the photographs were made using a large format 8x10" and "5x7" Deardorff View Camera.
 Film takes time.
-I might carry only 14 sheets of film because of the weight of the camera and film plates.
-What focused light would I choose to land on a sheet of film on this particular day?
+I might carry only 14/18 sheets of film because of the weight of the camera and film plates.
+When loading unexposed film in the dark into the film plates, I wondered, what focused light would land on the sheets of film?